 Remember, a good teacher is acutely aware of their method and curriculum.
 If they have no answer to this question, they’re not the teacher you’re looking for.

 2. “Please share a success story about a student that’s a similar age to mine who started out challenging and grew to love music lessons with you.”

 Any experienced music teacher will have their fair share of stories like this.
 We have ALL had students who started out challenging and then blossomed.
 They are memorable.
 If the teacher you’re interviewing struggles to answer this question, that’s a big red flag.

 3. “Can you share the story of one music teacher that taught you as a child that made a profound difference in your life?”

 This question is important because you want to know that your child’s music teacher has a respect for the teacher/student relationship from both sides.
 We’ve never met a successful teacher who couldn’t speak to one important mentor of theirs.

-This is a subject we care deeply about at Brooklyn Music Factory, so much so that we’ve built an online course for our families here at the school and for families beyond Brooklyn called Your Family Band.
-We’ve gathered all the best lessons learned working with thousands of families here, and combined them here into one resource for parents wishing to start their child’s music lessons in the best way possible.
-If you’d like to read more about Your Family Band, click here.
+- Your Family Band – We care deeply about inspiring lifelong music makers at Brooklyn Music Factory, so much so that we’ve built an online course for our families here at the school and for families beyond Brooklyn called Your Family Band.
+We’ve gathered all the best lessons learned working with thousands of families, and combined them here into one resource for parents wishing to start their child’s music lessons in the best way possible.
+If you’d like to learn more about Your Family Band, click here!